Wangari-Joyce/USES-OF-GITHUB/README.md

 ## Here are some of the uses of GitHub:
 1. it allows different people to collaborate on projects
 2. it allows one to document their code.
+3. It allows easy code reproducibilty.
+4. It tracks changes made to a project